Anti-austerity protests continue to rock Sudan

 The opposition forces on Tuesday called its supporters and the Sudanese people to take to streets and join what they called the “Salvation March” on Wednesday to protests against the recent economic measures.

-However, police and security forces since early Wednesday morning cordoned the streets and alleys leading to the gathering square at Al-Sha’abia neighbourhood in Khartoum North.
+However, police and security forces since early Wednesday morning cordoned off streets and alleys leading up to the gathering square at Al-Sha’abia neighbourhood in Khartoum North.

 Despite the strict security measures, hundreds of demonstrators gathered at a number of areas and marched along the major streets chanting “No, no to high prices, No to the government of hunger” and “Peaceful, Peaceful against the thieves”.